krishnanlab/geneplexus-app-v2/functions/README.md

   // table showing how associated each gene in prediction species network is to the users gene list
   df_probs: {
+    // rank of relevance of gene to input gene list "Rank": int;
     // Entrez ID
     "Entrez": string;
     // gene symbol